istio/istio.io/content/docs/concepts/security/index.md

 1. Node agent generates a private key and CSR, and sends the CSR with its credentials to Citadel for signing.

-1. Citadel validates the credentials carried in the CSR, and signs the CSR to generate the certificate.
+1. Citadel validates the credentials carried with the CSR, and signs the CSR to generate the certificate.

 1. The node agent sends both, the certificate received from Citadel and the private key, to Envoy.